 This report describes the hydrological outcomes from the delivery of Commonwealth environmental water at the site, valley and Basin scales.
 The valleys used for the LTIM Project Basin-scale hydrological assessment are adapted from a modified version of the Murray-Darling Basin Sustainable Rivers Audit valley boundaries (Figure 1).
 These valley boundaries were the most closely aligned with regions targeted for environmental flow delivery.
 Note that the regulated portion of the River Murray is divided at Lake Victoria into the Central Murray valley, extending from Hume Dam to Lock 10 (upstream of Lake Victoria); and the Lower Murray valley, extending from Lake Victoria to the upstream extent of the Lower Lakes.
-Although the Basin includes a total of 25 valleys (Figure 1), valley-based reporting is only provided for 19 valleys (Figure 1 and Table 1 in Appendix I) where environmental water was delivered.
-Hydrological outputs are synthesised at the Basin scale in this report.
+Although the Basin includes a total of 25 valleys (Figure 1), valley-based reporting is provided for 17 valleys (Figure 1) where environmental water was delivered.
+Hydrological outputs are also synthesised at the Basin scale in this report.

 We also report on conditions at 72 sites (Figure 2) to represent variation in hydrological outcomes throughout the Basin.
 The 72 sites are a sample of a larger set of sites used for the valley and Basin evaluations.
-Detailed information for the full set of sites including the timeOseries of environmental water delivery, is provided in the valley Report cards (Annex A).
-Although, Commonwealth environmental water was delivered in the Wimmera River in 2017-18, we do not include this valley in our 72 site assessment due to the high level of intermittency of environmental flow delivery in this valley.
+Detailed information for the full set of sites including the time-series of environmental water delivery, is provided in the valley Report cards (Annex A).
+Although, Commonwealth environmental water was delivered in the Wimmera River in 2018-19, we do not include this valley in our 72 site assessment due to the intermittent nature of environmental flow delivery in this valley.

 Figure 1.
-Valleys assessed in the 2017-18 hydrological evaluation of Commonwealth environmental water.
+Valleys assessed in the 2018-19 hydrological evaluation of Commonwealth environmental water.